exercism/javascript/concepts/template-strings/introduction.md

 ```

 In the example above, backticks - (<code>\`\`</code>) - are used to represent a template string.
 The`${...}` is the placeholder that is used for substitution.
+Any non-string types are _implicitly_ converted to strings.
+This topic is covered in the [type conversion][type-conversion-concept] concept.
 All types of expressions can be used with template strings.

 ```javascript